-Read any article or pamphlet on how to save energy at home and one of the top recommendations is to line dry your laundry outside to save money, protect the earth and even whiten white clothes.
-With just some clothesline, a few clothespins and a couple of posts or trees; you're in business.
+Read any article or pamphlet on how to save energy at home and one of the top recommendations is to use outdoor line drying for laundry to save money, protect the earth, and even whiten white clothes.
+With just some clothesline, a few clothespins, and a couple of posts or trees; you're in business.

 We all have visions of spring breezes and crisp white sheets blowing in the breeze.
 Perhaps a clothesline brings back the nostalgia of Grandma and warm, lazy summers.
 But outdoor clothes drying is not always perfect.
 There are downsides.
-Take a look at these six reasons to keep your dirty - soon to be clean - laundry inside.
+Take a look at these six reasons to keep your clean laundry inside.

 Many neighborhoods and some towns and municipalities have rules and regulations about outdoor clotheslines.
 To some, clotheslines are considered eyesores that lower and endanger property values.
 While some areas allow home clotheslines if they are hidden from the street, that doesn’t mean no one will complain about seeing your underwear flapping in the breeze.
 Another downside is that homeowner association or city fines can be costly!

 If you still want to have a spot to dry some items in the sun and fresh air, consider an indoor folding rack that can be easily placed outside but brought in as soon as the fabrics are dry.